digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 Use this tool to verify if your Ledger API endpoint conforms to the :doc:`DA Ledger Model </concepts/ledger-model/index>`.

-Please note that currently the tool is in ALPHA status:
+Please note that currently the tool is in experimental status.

-- ALPHA: contains a subset of the tests we use internally to test our ledger implementations.
-- BETA: will be reached once we extended the coverage to include the full set of our test as per <https://github.com/digital-asset/daml/issues/146>.

 Downloading the tool
 ====================